jshjulian/py-midi2/code/README.md

+Run

-python setup.py bdist_wheel
+`python setup.py bdist_wheel`

-pip install dist/simpelcoremidi-0.1-*.whl
+to build the CoreMIDI C Extension

+`python main.py`

-python main.py to test sending Notes to an Input or Output
+ to test sending Notes to an Input or Output

+ `ump.py` has the definitions for the UMP packets